actioncrew/actionstack/projects/actionstack/store/README.md

       dependencies: {}
     }, storeSettings, applyMiddleware(logger, epics));

+### Defining Reducers
+Reducers are pure functions responsible for updating the state based on dispatched actions.
+They take the current state and an action as arguments, and return a new state.
+You are free to define reducers in any structure that fits your application needs—there is no predefined function for creating reducers.

+A basic reducer structure looks like this:

+    const myReducer = (state = initialState, action) => {
+      switch (action.type) {
+        case 'ACTION_TYPE':
+          // Reducer logic
+          return { ...state, /* new state */ };
+        default:
+          return state;
+      }
+    };

+> Note: The state parameter in all reducers must have a default value, typically initialized with the reducer's initialState.
+This ensures that reducers have a valid state to operate on and prevents potential errors.

 ### Loading and Unloading Modules
 Modules can be loaded or unloaded dynamically.
 The loadModule and unloadModule methods manage this process, ensuring that the store’s dependencies are correctly updated.